-^{} Objectives that describe mathematics content beyond that typically taught in a standard 3-year course of study (the equivalent of 1 year of geometry and 2 years of algebra).
+^{} Objectives that describe mathematics content beyond that typically taught in a standard three-year course of study (the equivalent of one year of geometry and two years of algebra).

-4) Probability (continued) Grade 4 Grade 8 Grade 12 c) Estimate the probability of simple and compound events through experimentation or simulation. c) Given the results of an experiment or simulation, estimate the probability of simple or compound events in familiar or unfamiliar contexts. d) Use theoretical probability to evaluate or predict experimental outcomes. d) Use theoretical probability to evaluate or predict experimental outcomes. e) List all possible outcomes of a given situation or event. e) Determine the sample space for a given situation. e) Determine the number of ways an event can occur using tree diagrams, formulas for combinations and permutations, or other counting techniques. f) Use a sample space to determine the probability of possible outcomes for an event. g) Represent the probability of a given outcome using a picture or other graphic. g) Represent the probability of a given outcome using fractions, decimals, and percents. h) Determine the probability of independent and dependent events.
+4) Probability Grade 4 Grade 8 Grade 12 a) Use informal probabilistic thinking to describe chance events (i.e., likely and unlikely, certain and impossible). a) Analyze a situation that involves probability of an independent event. a) Recognize whether two events are independent or dependent. b) Determine a simple probability from a context that includes a picture. b) Determine the theoretical probability of simple and compound events in familiar contexts. b) Determine the theoretical probability of simple and compound events in familiar or unfamiliar contexts. c) Estimate the probability of simple and compound events through experimentation or simulation. c) Given the results of an experiment or simulation, estimate the probability of simple or compound events in familiar or unfamiliar contexts. d) Use theoretical probability to evaluate or predict experimental outcomes. d) Use theoretical probability to evaluate or predict experimental outcomes. e) List all possible outcomes of a given situation or event. e) Determine the sample space for a given situation. e) Determine the number of ways an event can occur using tree diagrams, formulas for combina- tions and permutations, or other counting techniques. f) Use a sample space to determine the probability of possible outcomes for an event. g) Represent the probability of a given outcome using a picture or other graphic. g) Represent the probability of a given outcome using fractions, decimals, and percents. h) Determine the probability of independent and dependent events.
 (Dependent events should be limited to a small sample size.) h) Determine the probability of independent and dependent events. i) Determine conditional probability using two-way tables. j) Interpret probabilities within a given context. j) Interpret and apply probability concepts to practical situations. k) Use the binomial theorem to solve problems.

-^{} Objectives that describe mathematics content beyond that typically taught in a standard 3-year course of study (the equivalent of 1 year of geometry and 2 years of algebra).
+^{} Objectives that describe mathematics content beyond that typically taught in a standard three-year course of study (the equivalent of one year of geometry and two years of algebra).